-At Adyen, we believe in business, not boundaries, and today one more boundary has been removed by bridging the divide between accepting and funding payments with Adyen Issuing.
+At Adyen, we ensure all our offerings are engineered to help businesses reach their ambitions.
+And with our Issuing solution we have removed the divide between accepting and funding payments.
 Beyond the normal business benefits of card issuing, the real merit is in having these capabilities within one global technology platform.
 That’s part of what we’ll explore in this blog.

 Businesses that want to issue a card have a host of challenges.
 Inflexible APIs leading to sub-optimal user experience, complex reporting leading to difficulties in reconciliation — just to give a few examples.
 Worse still, most businesses are only able to create card products by tying together multiple solutions — with each added partner creating technical challenges and operational overhead.